-Note that to add data to the Davis case you can code as you would for nodes, as described in the next session.
-Doing this will allow you to make comparisons of the data stored in the case based on the attributes of the case classification, which again is covered in the next session.
+Note that to add data to the Davis case you can code as you would for nodes, as described in the next document.
+Doing this will allow you to analyse the data stored in the case using the attributes of the case classification, which again is covered in the next document.